danpetersen-ghub/Hugo_Blog/content/posts/creating-csv-s-with-javascript.md

 +++
 date = 2022-03-16T08:00:00Z
-description = "Working with Data often is just easier with Excel" title = "creating CSV's with JavaScript"
+description = "Working with Data often is just easier with Excel" title = "Creating CSV's with JavaScript"

 +++
 # .csv